kinsella272727/creativeCoding/P.1 Color/Exercise 6 - Color Palettes From Rules01/final/README.md

 }
 ```

-//The following will change the colours in the grid
+The following will change the colours in the grid

 ```js
 if (key == '1') {